lucasaugustus/polyhedra/README.md

 This repository contains Python and POV-Ray code to render "[the green set](https://commons.wikimedia.org/wiki/Category:Set_of_polyhedra;_green)" of polyhedra from the Wikimedia Commons.

+In the Python file, there is are two lists (`data` and `atad`) of lists.
+* The sublists in the `data` list have 3 elements each:
-In the Python file, there is a list (`data`) of 3-tuples.
-In each tuple, the 0<sup>th</sup> element is the English name of the polyhedron, the 1<sup>st</sup> element is a POV-Ray code snippet, and the 2<sup>nd</sup> element is a tuple of integers.
+  * The 0<sup>th</sup> element is the English name of a polyhedron.
+  * The 1<sup>st</sup> element is a POV-Ray code snippet.
+This snippet controls which parts of `tail.pov` get executed, and therefore which of the polyhedra described in that file get rendered.
+  * The 2<sup>nd</sup> element is a tuple of integers.
 In the original POV-Ray code, the orientation of each polyhedron is determined by seeding a specific [PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator).
 In the Python file, the 0<sup>th</sup> element of each of those tuples of integers is the orientation seed from the original POV-Ray code; the remaining integers are orientation seeds chosen by me.
+* The sublists in the `atad` list have 3 elements each:
+  * The 0<sup>th</sup> and 2<sup>nd</sup> elements are as in the `data` list.
+  * The 1<sup>st</sup> element is the name of the corresponding POV-Ray file found in the `povcode/` directory.

 # Usage: